Whiteknight/ParserObjects/docs/v3/parsers_logical.md

 ### Or Parser

 The `Or` parser is similar to the `First` parser except it does not return a value, it only checks if any parsers match.
+This parser does consume input data on success.

 ```csharp
 var parser = new OrParser<TInput>(p1, p2, p3,...)